*Updated March 2022

 But the biggest perk with AudioBlocks — at least according to TDCatTech’s review we embedded above — is the flat files, which is perfect for anyone with mastering experience.

-Soundstripe offers upwards of 4,000 songs, with around 200 new tracks added each month and curated by our in-house team of engineers.
-Our Premium Plan also provides access to 30,000+ sound effects and 1,000 stem files (which are basically the component pieces of specific songs).
+Soundstripe offers upwards of 7,000 songs, with around 200 new tracks added each month and curated by our in-house team of engineers.
+Other plans include access to 60,000+ sound effects and 100,000+ stock video clips.

 Another big piece in the music library experience is the process of actually finding songs you want.
 Your time is a valuable asset when you’re in editing mode, and getting to good music as quickly as possible will help you get the most out of your royalty free music library.